-FAA: Helicopter crashes in New York City’s East River
+2 killed, 3 critically injured in NYC helicopter crash

-NEW YORK (AP) — A helicopter has crashed in New York City’s East River.
+NEW YORK (AP) — A helicopter crashed into New York City’s East River Sunday night and flipped upside down in the water, killing two of the six people aboard and leaving three others in critical condition, officials said.

-A Federal Aviation Administration spokeswoman says the Eurocopter AS350 went down just after 7 p.m.
-Sunday in the waterway just north of Roosevelt Island and is “reportedly inverted in the water.”
+Video taken by a bystander and posted on Twitter shows the red helicopter land hard in the water and then capsize, its rotors slapping at the water.

-It was not immediately known how many people were aboard the aircraft at the time.
+The helicopter, a private charter hired for a photo shoot, went down near Gracie Mansion, the mayoral residence.
+One person, the pilot, freed himself and was rescued by a tugboat, officials said.

 Most Read Nation & World Stories